About St James’s

 Travel times to and from St James’s

-Heathrow: 1 hour on Piccadilly line to Green Park (direct).
+- Heathrow Airport: 1 hour on the Piccadilly line to Green Park.

 You can find more information about how to get around London as a business traveller in our business travel in London guide.